Ed94/gencpp/Readme.md

   * Easier to tailor make the library for other projects.
   * Most code can be in componentized into files and then scanned in.
   * Can offer a more c-like version for the implementation, make namespaces optional, etc. (Good way to stress test it)
+* Should the builder be an "extension" header?
+  * Technically the library doesn't require it and the user can use their own filesystem library.
+  * It would allow me to remove the filesystem dependencies and related functions outside of gen base headers. ( At least 1k loc reduced )